Is Microsoft 365 Good for Small and Medium Businesses? (Yes, here’s why…)

 Here are three compelling reasons why an Office 365 subscription may make sense for smaller businesses.

-Small businesses can sign up for an Office 365 plan (and there are several, depending on your needs) for a predictable monthly fee.
-Compare that to setting aside funds to purchase new hardware servers, software licenses and CALs for the requisite server operating system and Exchange Server – a hefty, upfront investment that will cost a small business many thousands of dollars.
+Small businesses can sign up for an Office 365 plan with a predictable monthly fee.
+This avoids the large, upfront cost of purchasing hardware servers, software licenses, and server operating systems.
+Buying these could easily cost a small business thousands of dollars.

 Office 365 subscription plans offer a monthly fee that can go as low as $4 per user/month for businesses interested only in hosted email.
 In addition, small businesses can buy subscription-based access to the desktop version of Office 2013 productivity suite for about $12.50 per user/month under the Office 365 Business Premium plan.

-Another reason to go with Office 365 is that the desktop apps can be installed on up to five PCs or Macs per user.
-This is perfect for businesses that embrace BYOD, as it allows employees to install the Office productivity suite on a second laptop or Windows 8 tablet.
-The Office 365 Business Premium plan, for example, costs $12.50 per user/month and includes Word, Excel, PowerPoint, Outlook, OneNote, Access, Publisher, Lync and InfoPath.
+Another benefit of Office 365 is that users can install desktop apps on up to five PCs or Macs.
+This works well for businesses using BYOD, letting employees install the suite on personal devices like laptops or tablets.
+For example, the Office 365 Business Premium plan costs $12.50 per user/month and includes apps like Word, Excel, PowerPoint, and Outlook.

 Hosted Exchange used to cost about $20-$25 per user/month when Microsoft first made it available.
 The increasing demand for, and popularity of, cloud services, however, has forced Microsoft to redesign Exchange for the cloud.
 This market pressure has resulted in a robust, Microsoft hosted, Exchange Online service at a highly competitive price: as low as $4.00 per person per month.